vsrinivas/fuchsia/system/uapp/installer/README.md

 GPT changes complete.
 ```

-To make the partition visible again, you'll need to boot magenta from an
+To make the partition visible again, you'll need to boot zircon from an
 external drive or use another tool that can manipulate the GPT of the device.
 If
-you can boot magenta, just change the above 'false' to 'true'.
+you can boot zircon, just change the above 'false' to 'true'.